Categories : Analysis

 What these moments taught soccer

-Controversial refereeing decisions are part of soccer’s DNA, but they have also been the catalyst for almost every major innovation in officiating.
-Goal line technology, VAR, additional assistant referees and semi automated offside systems all exist because of moments like these.
-The sport continues to wrestle with the balance between human judgment and technological precision, and even today, with more tools than ever, fans still gather in pubs and living rooms to argue about a call that went the wrong way.
-That, in many ways, is the enduring beauty and frustration of soccer.
+Bad refereeing calls have always been part of soccer, and they are also the reason almost every officiating reform exists.
+Goal line technology, VAR, extra assistant referees and semi-automated offside all came out of moments like these.
+The game is still caught between human judgment and machine precision, and even with more tools than ever, fans keep arguing in pubs and living rooms about a call that went the wrong way.
+For better or worse, that argument is never going away.